bitcoin-core/gui-qml/src/qml/README.md

 ## Compile and Run

-The master branch is only guaranteed to work and build on Debian-based systems and macOS.
+The master branch is only guaranteed to work and build on Debian-based systems, Fedora, and macOS.
 Support for more systems will be confirmed and documented as the project matures.

 ### Dependencies
+No additional dependencies, besides those in [build-osx.md](../../doc/build-osx.md), are needed for macOS.

-Aside from the dependencies listed in [build-unix.md](../../doc/build-unix.md), Debian based systems require the following additional dependencies to compile:
+Aside from the dependencies listed in [build-unix.md](../../doc/build-unix.md), the following additional dependencies are required to compile:

+#### Debian-based systems:

 ```
 sudo apt install qt6-declarative-dev